Skip to main content

 Frequently Asked Questions About Filling Out a CMR

-How many copies of a CMR waybill need to be completed?+
+How many copies of CMR are required?+

-Can a CMR waybill be filled out by hand?+
+Can CMR be filled out digitally?+

 Skip the manual form — generate CMR in 60 seconds